alaric-kuo/Quantum-Structural-Mechanics-Validation/README.md

 This repository contains the processed QSM validation outputs, summary figures, CSV tables, and article materials.

-To fully reproduce the analysis, users must download the original experimental shaking-table dataset associated with the source study:
+To fully reproduce the analysis, users must download the original experimental shaking-table dataset:

-**Yang, Ya-Heng; Huang, Yin-Nan; Lin, Yu-Chen; Chang, Chang-Ching.**
-*An Experimental Study of a Spherical Sliding Isolation System Subjected to Pulse-Like Ground Motions.*
+Yang, Y.-H., Lin, Y.-C., Chang, C.-C., & Huang, Y.-N. (2025). *Dataset of an Experimental Study of a Spherical Sliding Isolation System Subjected to Pulse-Like Ground Motions* [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.15606761
-DOI: `10.1002/esp4.70074`

 The raw data should be placed in a local folder chosen by the user.